Marie Thérèse of France: Early life (1778–1789)

 Marie-Thérèse was baptised on the day of her birth.
-She was named after her maternal grandmother, the Empress Maria Theresia.
+She was named after her maternal grandmother, the Empress Maria Theresa.
 Her second name, Charlotte, was for her mother's favourite sister, Maria Carolina of Austria, Queen consort of Naples and Sicily, who was known as Charlotte in the family.

 Marie-Thérèse's household was headed by her governess, Princess Victoire de Rohan-Guéméné, who later had to resign due to her husband's bankruptcy and was replaced by one of the Queen's closest friends, Yolande de Polastron, Duchess of Polignac.
 The actual care was, however, given by the sub-governesses, notably Baroness Marie Angélique de Mackau.
 Louis XVI was an affectionate father, who delighted in spoiling his daughter, while her mother was stricter.

 Marie Antoinette was determined that her daughter should not grow up to be as haughty as her husband's unmarried aunts.
 She often invited children of lower rank to come and dine with Marie-Thérèse and, according to some accounts, encouraged the child to give her toys to the poor.
 In contrast to her image as a materialistic Queen who ignored the plight of the poor, Marie Antoinette attempted to teach her daughter about the sufferings of others.
 One account, written by a partisan source some years after her death, says that on New Year's Day in 1784, after having some beautiful toys brought to Marie-Thérèse's apartment, Marie Antoinette told her:

 I should have liked to have given you all these as New Year's gifts, but the winter is very hard, there is a crowd of unhappy people who have no bread to eat, no clothes to wear, no wood to make a fire.
 I have given them all my money; I have none left to buy you presents, so there will be none this year.